websight-io/docs/docs/blog/2023/new-publishing-framework/index.md

 We consider the following ideas related to the new algorithm:

-- Space synchronization before publishing.
+- Space synchronization before publishing,
-- It’s possible to publish a Page/Asset even if the parent elements are not published.
+- It’s possible to publish a Page/Asset even if the parent elements are not published,
 - ACL needs to be set in the repository init configuration.

 ### _Ghost_ detection